On torsion anomalous intersections: Torsion anomalous points

 We are left to give an explicit bound for the number of maximal $V$-torsion anomalous points $Y_0$ of relative codimension one.
 This is obtained in the following way: we first bound the number of possible subgroups $B$ and possible torsion points $\zeta$ such that $B+\zeta$ is minimal for some $Y_0$.
 Then we apply B\'ezout's theorem to every intersection $V\cap (B+\zeta)$.

 We already proved in Theorem \ref{tadimzero} and \eqref{ordz} that if $B+\zeta$ is minimal for $Y_0$, then $\deg B$ and $\textrm{ord}(\zeta)$ are bounded.

 By Section \ref{torsione}, the number of abelian subvarieties $B$ in $E^N$ of dimension one and degree at most $\deg B$ is $\ll_\eta({\deg B})^{N+\eta}$, for every $\eta>0$.
 In fact, if $B$ is such a abelian subvariety, consider its associated matrix, as recalled in Section \ref{torsione}; it is an $(N-1)\times N$ matrix and we call $d_i$ the square of the norm of its $i$-th row.
-We let $\deg B={p_1}^{e_1}\cdots {p_r}^{e_r}$ be the factorization of $\deg B$ into distinct prime factors.
 Then the number of possible choices for the elements $d_i$ is bounded by $\delta(\deg B)^{N-1}$, where, for a positive integer $n$, $\delta(n)$ counts the number of divisors of $n$.
 We notice that, for every $\eta>0$ we have Now, for every choice of the $d_i$, the number $D$ of $(N-1)\times N$ matrices in which the square of the norm of the $i$-th row is at most $d_i$ is bounded in the following way

 So for every $\eta>0$, the number of possible subgroups $B$ is $\ll_\eta(\deg B)^{N+\eta}.$

 As for the point $\zeta$, it is well known that the number of torsion points in $E^N$ of order bounded by a constant $M$ is at most $M^{2N+1}$.
 In fact the number of points of order dividing a positive integer $i$ is $i^{2N}$; so a bound for the number of torsion points of order at most $M$ is given by